-How to catch holdover trout
+How to catch holdover trout in a stocked fishery

 The trick is to target holdover trout like they are wild fish.

 In this guide, I will look at ways to catch large mature trout in fisheries dominated by hatchery fish.

 Late winter into early spring fishery authorities release thousands of hatchery reared trout into hundreds of lakes and ponds across America.

 Hatchery-raised trout are often small and not much of a challenge to land.
 At the time of stocking, the average year old trout weighs around a quarter pound, while two year old holder can be pushing two pounds.
 A much more respectable size.